smendozaCL/classroom-transcripts/README.md

 - Teachers can upload audio files and analyze them with a focus on the teacher's voice, the student's voice, and the overall classroom discussion.
 - Uploaded audio files are transcribed and published to a Google Drive folder.
+- Coaches and admins can see all transcripts.
+- List and detail views show the name and email of the uploading user.

 ## Automate Azure Resource Creation